pammacdotnet/TypstPaper/paper.typ

   placement: none,
 ) <fig:cetz>

-Both Lilaq and CeTZ-Plot exemplify Typst's commitment to providing flexible and powerful tools for data visualization, catering to a range of user needs from straightforward plotting to complex graphical compositions.

 == Bibliographic references
 Typst offers integrated support for bibliographic references, streamlining the citation process for users.
 It allows authors to include citations in their documents using the `cite` function or the `@key` syntax, referencing entries from bibliography files.
 Typst supports both BibLaTeX `.bib` files @Datta17 and Hayagriva `.yml` files as sources for bibliographic data.
 The system utilizes the Citation Style Language (CSL) to format citations and bibliographies @Fenner14, providing a wide range of built-in styles such as APA, MLA, IEEE, and Chicago.
 Users can also add custom CSL files to accommodate specific formatting requirements.